MicrosoftDocs/query-docs/query-languages/dax/closingbalancemonth-function-dax.md

 The following sample formula creates a measure that calculates the 'Month End Inventory Value' of the product inventory.

-To see how this works, create a PivotTable and add the fields, CalendarYear, MonthNumberOfYear and DayNumberOfMonth, to the **Row Labels** area of the PivotTable.
-Then add a measure, named **Month End Inventory Value**, using the following formula to the **Values** area of the PivotTable.

 ```dax
 = CLOSINGBALANCEMONTH(SUMX(ProductInventory,ProductInventory[UnitCost]*ProductInventory[UnitsBalance]),DateTime[DateKey])
 ```